AtomLinter/linter-spell/README.md

     provideGrammar () {
       return [{
-        grammarScopes: ['text.plain'],
+        grammarScopes: ['source.gfm'],
         getDictionaries: textEditor => { return ['en_US'] },
+        ignoredScopes: ['.link .markup.underline.link.gfm']
         getRanges: (textEditor, ranges) => { return { ranges: ranges, ignoredRanges: [] } }
       }]
     }

-Multiple grammars can be provides by returning an array.
+Multiple grammars can be provides by returning an array. `grammarScopes` is required, but all methods are optional.

-The `getDictionaries` method is optional and should scan `texEditor` for a file specific override of the user's default dictionaries and return `[]` if no dictionary references were found.
+The `getDictionaries` method should scan `texEditor` for a file specific override of the user's default dictionaries and return `[]` if no dictionary references were found.
 See [linter-spell-latex](https://atom.io/packages/linter-spell-latex) for an implementation using TeX magic comments.

+The `ignoredScopes` list the dotted sub-path of grammar scopes to ignore.
+For instance, `.link .markup.underline.link.gfm` will match `.foo .link .markup.underline.link.gfm .bar`

 The `getRanges` method should check the `ranges` parameter for sub-ranges within each ranges which are valid to spell check.
 It should return a list